Bella Hadid Puts On A Nipple Show For Her Latest Shoot With V Mag

 The black-and-white outtakes were a way of giving homage to the 90s Calvin Klein ad campaigns which featured a young Kate Moss, who Bella bears a striking resemblance.
 The photo shoot was photographed by Mario Sorrenti, the same photographer who shot Kate’s Calvin Klein campaign.

 “I feel so lucky to be able to work with someone who I look up to so much.
 He is such an incredible energy on and off set and so much fun to work with.
 I feel really grateful to have been able to work with Mario again for V Magazine.
-Thank you, Mario.”
-Bella said about the shoot.
+Thank you, Mario,” Bella said about the shoot.

 A summary of Bella’s photo shoot